Imagine starting your day with the smell of fresh coffee in your kitchen!

 Professional 15-Bar Pump Pressure

-The 15-bar pump ensures your coffee is brewed at the perfect pressure, delivering the rich, bold, and aromatic espresso you crave.
-Say goodbye to watery or burnt flavors and hello to professional-level coffee, every time!
+The 15-bar pump ensures your coffee brews at the right pressure, giving you rich, bold, and flavorful espresso every time.
+Say goodbye to watery or burnt coffee!

 Built-In Milk Frother Steam Wand